kubernetes/community/contributors/design-proposals/storage/containerized-mounter.md

 * In the first version of containerized mounter, we use rkt fly to dynamically start a container during mount.
-When mount command finishes, the container is normally exited and will be garbage-collected.
+When mount command finishes, the container is normally excited and will be garbage-collected.
 However, in case the glusterfs mount, because a gluster daemon is running after command mount finishes util glusterfs unmount, the container started for mount will continue to run until glusterfs client finishes.
 The container cannot be garbage-collected right away